 - Competitors consider that Microsoft is limiting user freedom on the new OS.

 - Out of Firefox, Chrome, Opera, Vivaldi, and Brave, only Firefox has an auto-prompt.

-Microsoft’s upcoming operating system is about to make it even harder to switch default browsers and ignores browser defaults in new areas of the operating system.
+Microsoft’s upcoming operating system is about to make it even harder to switch default browsers and ignore browser defaults in new areas of the operating system.

 But while the Redmond tech giant is making many positive changes to the Windows 11 UI, the default apps experience is a step back and browser competitors such as Mozilla, Opera, and Vivaldi are concerned.

-Microsoft make is hard to change between browsers
+Microsoft makes is harder to change between browsers